Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Get daily activity summaries (steps, distance, calories, active time).'
-It specifies the exact metrics retrieved and distinguishes it from sibling tools by explicitly stating 'Not for workout sessions -- use withings_get_workouts instead.'
-This provides specific verb+resource differentiation.
+The description clearly states it gets daily activity summaries with specific metrics (steps, distance, calories, active time).
+It distinguishes from withings_get_workouts by explicitly stating 'Not for workout sessions -- use withings_get_workouts instead.'
+The verb 'get' and resource 'activity' are clear.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.